-- Signs and symptoms of pelvic congestion syndrome include: - Chronic pelvic pain OR post-coital discomfort >6 months. - Associated symptoms can include the presence of labial varicosities OR heavy menstrual periods. - Initial imaging is via transvaginal or pelvic ultrasound to exclude other pathologies of chronic pelvic pain - CT Venogram of the abdomen/pelvis or MRA of the abdomen/pelvis is indicated if initial ultrasound is inconclusive or non-diagnostic.
+- Signs and symptoms of pelvic congestion syndrome include: - Chronic pelvic pain OR post-coital discomfort >6 months. - Associated symptoms can include the presence of labial varicosities or heavy menstrual periods. - Initial imaging is via transvaginal or pelvic ultrasound to exclude other pathologies of chronic pelvic pain - CTV or MRV Abdomen and Pelvis (CPT® 74174, or 74185 and 72198) is indicated if initial ultrasound is inconclusive or non-diagnostic.